wp-plugins/simply-exclude/readme.txt

 3. New Help section to answer some of your questions.

 == Changelog ==

+= 2.0.6.2 =
+- Corrected reported issue related to undefined 'action' settings in the widget hooks.
+Thanks Arnold.
+- Cleanup some of the CSS related to settings used within the dashboard area.

 = 2.0.6.1 =
 Corrected issue with reported PHP 5.4 related code.